Seaslug (missile): Project 502

 As experimental work progressed, the Ministry of Supply began forming an industry team to build production systems.
 In 1949 this gave rise to the 'Project 502' group from industry, with Armstrong Whitworth Aircraft and Sperry in March and GEC in September.

 The 29 July 1949 update of the Staff Target called for a maximum range of 30000 yd and a minimum of 5000 yd.
 Maximum altitude should be 55,000 ft, but 45,000 would be considered acceptable.
-A later updated pushed the range to 30000–60000 yd against a 600 kn, later 650 kn, target.
+A further update pushed the range to 30000–60000 yd against a 600 kn, later 650 kn, target.
 It was assumed the targets would "jink" at 1G, so the missile needed to maneuver at 4G at sea level and 2.5G at 40,000 ft.
 Additional requirements were the ability to switch between targets in 6 seconds.

 The designers ultimately selected a maximum range of 30,000 yards, which included 6,000 yd of coasting after motor burn-out.
 This was about 50% better than the contemporary US Terrier design.
 Hit probability was estimated to be 40% at maximum range, so salvos of three missiles would be fired at once, demanding a three-place launcher.
 This was later reduced back to a twin-launcher when it was realized accessing the missile in the middle launcher would make maintenance difficult.